dtzxporter/DTZxPorterLanding/_tools/ryu.md

 - The **.csv** files contain various encoded assets that Ryu can export; and, as of now the currently supported assets are:
   - Textures as [Dds, Png, Tiff, Tga]
   - Models as [Cast, OBJ, XNALara, SMD, CoD XModel, Maya, FBX].
+  - Animations as [Cast].
   - Raw Files as-is.

 ## 📌 Versioning:
+- 1.01 - Support for animations, you must re-export any models.
 - 1.00 - Initial Release (BETA).